Hypocrisy in Solidarity

 It appears that the French feel like the Jewish community is a vulnerable group, and that there is a need to protect the Jewish community as a result of the holocaust and the violent racism that many Jews experienced in the early part of the 20th century.
 However, it is ironic that whilst there is a strong consensus to protect the Jewish community, steps are being taken in the western world to ostracize the Muslim community, only to repeat Jewish history with Muslims as the victims.

-This is why I applaud Dolce & Gabbana’s recent Abaya and Sheyla collections of hijabs and gowns, tapping into a $266 billion market of Muslim shoppers, who are often underserved and underrepresented.
+So do we applaud Dolce & Gabbana’s recent Abaya and Sheyla collections of hijabs and gowns?
+It may be too early too tell.
+Many would argue they are just tapping into a $266 billion market of Muslim shoppers, in a higher pursuit of capitalis.
+However, it is also worthy to note that muslim women are often underserved and underrepresented in fashion.
 Representation in fashion, and in particular, high fashion, has a huge impact on how we see others as well as ourselves.
 Having a high fashion house create designer hijabs shows the world that Muslims, and in particular Muslim women, are women who are accomplished, powerful and in control of their image and that hijabs are not symbols of oppression and anti-western values.
 D&G’s campaign is a counter narrative to the one that is often found in French media.

 The west’s obsession with removing all instances of foreign culture that do not align with western ideas of society and morality is another form of cultural imperialism.
 Removing the burqa, niqab or hijab is not about liberating people and giving them choice, it is about unclothing the muslim woman rather than creating a situation where a woman can choose what she wishes to do.
 It is about coercion.
 It is an act of humiliation.